ThankGodE/read_mapping_validation/README.md

-# read mapping counts and fasta extraction
+# Read mapping counts and fasta extraction

-This script:
+This script does the following:
 1. performs read counts for the regions specified in an input BED file and outputs it in JSON format.
 2. extract reads in the regions and convert it into a FASTA file